ielashi/playground/p90x/README.md

 ## Notes

 ### Week 5
+* **Day 5: 2021.02.04**
+  Lega and back + Ab ripper X. Again made the mistake of eating before the workout. never again.
+* **Day 4: 2021.02.03**
+  Yoga X. My half moons are getting better, also feeling that my hamstrings are getting more flexible.

 * **Day 3: 2021.02.02**

   Did Back & Biceps + Ab Ripper.
 Doing better on Ab Ripper.